ACCT101 - ACCT & FINANCIAL REPORT (Course Syllabus)

 ACCT242 - ACCT & BUSINESS ANALYSIS (Course Syllabus)

 In the course, students learn how to analyze firms' financial statements and disclosures to determine how a firm's particular accounting choices reflect the underlying economics of the firm.
 As a result, the course strengthens students' ability to use financial statements as part of an overall assessment of the firm's strategy and valuation.
 The course is especially useful for anyone interested in working on the buy or sell side.
 The course provides both a framework for and the tools necessary to analyze financial statements.
 At the conceptual level, it emphasizes that preparers and users of financial statements have different objectives and incentives.
 At the same time, the course is applied and stresses the use of actual financial statements.
 For example, students learn how to detect when firms are managing earnings and/or balance sheets.
 It draws heavily on real business problems and uses cases to illustrate the application of the techniques and tools.
+If ACCT 242 is not offered in a given year, Undergraduate students can take ACCT 742.
+Please contact the Department for a permit.

 Prerequisites: ACCT 101